Audio Recording Engineer Practicum

 You are eligible for Banff Centre housing (based on availability).
 You are responsible for your own room and board costs.
 Current rates for Banff Centre accommodation are $8.06 / day (shared) or $16.12 / day (single) and will be deducted from your living allowance.

 You will receive a living allowance of $61 per day.

 Note that financial assistance and stipend awards are considered taxable income for Revenue Canada.

 Your program fee includes free access to the swimming pool, climbing gym, and fitness suite as well as discounted rates for classes at the Sally Borden Fitness and Recreation Centre.

 *The Tuition fee is covered 100% by financial assistance from Banff Centre.

 Successful applicants will receive a daily living allowance while part of the program.
 Practicums are responsible for their own room and board costs but are eligible for subsidized Banff Centre housing based on availability (see What's Included for more information).

 Participants are selected by impartial adjudicators on the basis of their submitted material.
 In addition to artistic merit, consideration will be given to the likelihood that the artist's work will benefit from the program.

 Applicants will be notified of their status as soon as adjudication is complete.

-International participants are restricted to a six-month residency at Banff Centre.
-The program end date for all international participants is June 2, 2018.
+International participants are restricted to a six-month residencies at Banff Centre.
 This is due to changes made by the Government of Canada to international student visa regulations, effective June 1, 2014.